Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/README.md

 <!-- | 14 | Tue, May 13 | [Lesson 14](./lessons/lesson-14.md) | [Present your work](./assignments/assignment-10.md) - Final Presentations | -->

+## Projects

+- String Library
+- Date Library
+- API Library
+- Continuous Integration

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Pass 70% projects according to the associated project rubric
-- Pass the final summative assessment according to the rubric as specified in this class
+- Achieve a passing score according to the rubric on each of the [projects](#projects) listed above.
-    - This will be further explained in the [study guide](study-guide.md)
-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 ##  Information Resources